We may earn affiliate commissions for the recommended products. Learn more.

 Data breach monitoring

-Both providers offer features for monitoring the dark web for data breaches containing your data.
-NordVPN and Surfshark reserve these features for their more expensive subscription tiers, which are beyond the cheapest Starter and Basic options and thus do not include all customers.
-Surfshark offers it in the One Plan with the Alert feature, while NordVPN offers it in its Plus plan.
+Both providers offer features for monitoring the dark web for data breaches containing your personal information.
+NordVPN and Surfshark reserve these features for their more expensive subscription tiers, which are beyond the cheapest Starter and Basic options.
+Surfshark offers it in the One plan with the Alert feature, while NordVPN offers it in its Plus plan.

 Essentially, both features work the same and only require adding an email address.
 You can even monitor multiple addresses since most people have more than one email address.